Webtrends/wookiee-json/README.md

 The json component provides a jackson wrapper the can be use without conflict of any other JSON libraries in Wookiee when running as a micro-service configuration.
 This library is compatible with YARN and other containerization technologies.

+Modeled after a version of the play-json wrapper, and updated tweaks to initialization and dependencies.